Naples, Italy

 When we asked people living in Naples about club and activities where newcomers can meet others, they responded:

 "Expats in Naples often join various clubs and activities to meet new people and immerse themselves in the local culture.
 One popular option is the International Women's Club of Naples, which offers a variety of activities and events for women from all over the world.
 There are also language exchange groups, where expats can practice their Italian with locals and other foreigners.
 Sports clubs are another great way for expats to meet people in Naples.
 From soccer to sailing, there are plenty of opportunities to get involved in local sports teams.
 For those interested in the arts, there are numerous theater groups, music ensembles, and art classes available.
 Expats often participate in local festivals and events, which are a great way to meet locals and learn about Neapolitan culture.
 Attending local markets is another great way to meet people and immerse oneself in the local lifestyle.
 Volunteering is another popular activity among expats in Naples.
 There are many organizations that welcome foreign volunteers, from animal shelters to community centers.
 This not only provides a chance to meet people, but also to give back to the community.
 In addition to joining clubs and participating in activities, expats often meet people through their work or their children's schools.
 Many expats also use social media and online forums to connect with other foreigners in Naples.
 Websites like Meetup and Internations can be particularly useful for finding local expat groups and events.
 Finally, simply exploring the city and striking up conversations with locals can be a great way to meet people in Naples.
-Whether it's at a café, a park, or a museum, there are always opportunities to make new friends," wrote a member in Naples.
+Whether it's at a café, a park, or a museum, there are always opportunities to make new friends," said one expat who made the move to Naples.

 Become ‘Italian for a While’ with IFA!
 Learn in Italy on a 1-week to 12-month program - open to students, young adults, graduates, digital nomads, professionals, groups, faculty-led programs, and more.
 Take courses at an accredited school while immersing yourself in the language, life, and culture among your international peers.
 Submit an inquiry with IFA to learn more.